urdrid/wow/shadowlands-launch-todo.md

 * It remains as a high iLvl piece of gear
 * Retains three secondary stats
-* Excellent item budget all the way through Shadowlands
+* Excellent item budget all the way through in Shadowlands (At 59, still much better than rewards)

 ### What happens to the cloak

 * It remains as a high iLvl piece of gear
 * Retains three secondary stats
-* Excellent item budget all the way through Shadowlands
+* Excellent item budget all the way through to about 58 in Shadowlands

 ### What happens to corruption